awsdocs/aws-systems-manager-user-guide/doc_source/setup-service-role.md

 This topic explains the difference between a *service role* and a *service\-linked role* for AWS Systems Manager\.
 It also explains when you need to create or use either type of role\.

-**Service role**: A service role is an AWS Identity and Access Management \(IAM\) that grants permissions to an AWS service so that the service can access AWS resources\.
+**Service role** –– A service role is an AWS Identity and Access Management \(IAM\) that grants permissions to an AWS service so that the service can access AWS resources\.
 Only a few Systems Manager scenarios require a service role\.
-When you create a service role for Systems Manager, you choose the permissions to grant in order for it to access or interact with other AWS resources\.
+When you create a service role for Systems Manager, you choose the permissions to grant so that it can access or interact with other AWS resources\.

-**Service\-linked role**: A service\-linked role is predefined by Systems Manager and includes all the permissions that the service requires to call other AWS services on your behalf\.
+**Service\-linked role** – A service\-linked role is predefined by Systems Manager and includes all the permissions that the service requires to call other AWS services on your behalf\.

-The Systems Manager service\-linked role can be used for the following:
+You can use the Systems Manager service\-linked role for the following:
 + The Systems Manager Inventory capability uses the service\-linked role to collect inventory metadata from tags and resource groups\.
 + The Maintenance Windows capability can use the service\-linked role in some situations\.
 Other situations require a custom service role that you create, as described later in this topic\.
 + The Explorer capability uses the service\-linked role to enable viewing OpsData and OpsItems from multiple accounts\.
 This service\-linked role also allows Explorer to create a managed rule when you enable Security Hub as a data source from Explorer or OpsCenter\.